Alvearie/de-identification/docs/masking-config-overview.md

 **Example 2: FHIR messages**

 With FHIR messages, masking rules are usually tailored to specific FHIR resource types.
-To select a masking rule subset, this example uses the `resourceType` key at the root of the document:
+To select a masking rule subset, this example uses the `resourceType` key at the root of each input document:

 ```
     {